-Study Abroad ProgramsFLC strongly recommends that students NOT study abroad this fall semester.
+Study Abroad ProgramsFLC strongly recommends that students NOT study abroad this semester.
 If you choose to do so, FLC will do its best to support you in your studies.
 However, students will be responsible for all costs incurred due to changes or disruptions related to the COVID-19 pandemic; such costs will not be covered by FLC.

 Flu shots will be available to all students, faculty and staff and all will be encouraged to take the flu shot.

 Who to notify in event of illness

 If you believe you have symptoms associated with COVID-19, stay home and test at the FLC testing site.
 Do not return to campus until you receive a negative test.

 Community members who have tested positive will be contacted by representatives of the Health Center 970-247-7355 for guidance.

 Students who are placed in isolation or quarantine should complete the COVID support form to ensure they have access to college resources.